vishalbakshi/passage-spanner/retrieval_results.md

 **Relevant passages**

 `[Passage 1]`"The test and validation sets should have enough data to ensure that you get a good estimate of your accuracy.
 If you're creating a cat detector, for instance, you generally want at least 30 cats in your validation set.
 That means that if you have a dataset with thousands of items, using the default 20% validation set size may be more than you need.
 On the other hand, if you have lots of data, using some of it for validation probably doesn't have any downsides.\n\n<mark>Having two levels of \"reserved data\"\u2014a validation set and a test set, with one level representing data that you are virtually hiding from yourself\u2014may seem a bit extreme.
 But the reason it is often necessary is because models tend to gravitate toward the simplest way to do good predictions (memorization), and we as fallible humans tend to gravitate toward fooling ourselves about how well our models are performing.
 The discipline of the test set helps us keep ourselves intellectually honest.
 That doesn't mean we *always* need a separate test set\u2014if you have very little data, you may need to just have a validation set\u2014but generally it's best to use one if at all possible.</mark>\n\nThis same discipline can be critical if you intend to hire a third party to perform modeling work on your behalf.
 A third party might not understand your requirements accurately, or their incentives might even encourage them to misunderstand them.
 A good test set can greatly mitigate these risks and let you evaluate whether their work solves your actual problem.\n\nTo put it bluntly, if you're a senior decision maker in your organization (or you're advising senior decision makers), the most important takeaway is this: if you ensure that you really understand what test and validation sets are and why they're important, then you'll avoid the single biggest source of failures we've seen when organizations decide to use AI.
 For instance, if you're considering bringing in an external vendor or service, make sure that you hold out some test data that the vendor *never gets to see*.
 Then *you* check their model on your test data, using a metric that *you* choose based on what actually matters to you in practice, and *you* decide what level of performance is adequate.
 (It's also a good idea for you to try out some simple baseline yourself, so you know what a really simple model can achieve."

+## Chapter 2 Question 22

+**Answer component**:

+"GPUs are best for doing identical work in parallel"

+**Contexts**

+"As we've seen, GPUs are only useful when they do lots of identical work in parallel"

+---

+**Answer component**:

+"If you will be analyzing single pieces of data at a time (like a single image or single sentence), then CPUs may be more cost effective instead"

+**Contexts**

+"If you're doing (say) image classification, then you'll normally be classifying just one user's image at a time, and there isn't normally enough work to do in a single image to keep a GPU busy for long enough for it to be very efficient.
+So, a CPU will often be more cost-effective."

+---

+**Answer component**:

+"especially with more market competition for CPU servers versus GPU servers"

+**Contexts**

+"There's a lot more market competition in CPU than GPU servers, as a result of which there are much cheaper options available for CPU servers"

+---

+**Answer component**:

+"GPUs could be used if you collect user responses into a batch at a time, and perform inference on the batch.
+This may require the user to wait for model predictions"

+**Contexts**

+"An alternative could be to wait for a few users to submit their images, and then batch them up and process them all at once on a GPU.
+But then you're asking your users to wait, rather than getting answers straight away"

+---

+**Answer component**:

+"Additionally, there are many other complexities when it comes to GPU inference"

+**Contexts**

+"The complexities of dealing with GPU inference are significant"

+"Because of the complexity of GPU serving, many systems have sprung up to try to automate this.
+However, managing and running these systems is also complex, and generally requires compiling your model into a different form that's specialized for that system.
+It's typically preferable to avoid dealing with this complexity until/unless your app gets popular enough that it makes clear financial sense for you to do so."

+"Overall, we'd recommend using a simple CPU-based server approach where possible, for as long as you can get away with it.
+If you're lucky enough to have a very successful application, then you'll be able to justify the investment in more complex deployment approaches at that time"

+---

+**Answer component**:

+"memory management and queuing of the batches"

+**Contexts**

+"In particular, the GPU's memory will need careful manual management, and you'll need a careful queueing system to ensure you only process one batch at a time"